Wisconsin State Capitol: Design

+The building was designated a National Historic Landmark in 2001.

 Sculpture program

 Architect Post planned an elaborate sculpture program for the building.
 Initially the commission for the statue of Wisconsin on the top of the dome was promised to Helen Farnsworth Mears but when Daniel Chester French agreed to produce the finial figure, the commission was switched to him.
 This work, often referred to as the "Golden Lady", consists of an allegorical figure reminiscent of Athena, dressed in Greek garb, and wearing a helmet topped by a badger, the Wisconsin state totem.
 In the left hand it holds a globe with an eagle perched on top.
 Across its chest is a large W, for Wisconsin.

 Post's original concept for the building required four small domes to be placed at the base of the large one, but the plans were changed and the domes were replaced by four sculptural groups by Karl Bitter.
 These groups (again, in Greek clothing) symbolized Faith, Strength, Prosperity and Abundance and Knowledge.

 Each of the four wings of the building is fronted by a pediment whose figures relate to the principal activities that were to occur within.
 Thus the east wing, housing the Supreme Court, features a pediment by Bitter entitled Law; the south has Adolph Alexander Weinman's Virtues and Traits of Character, for the wing containing the State Senate.
 Bitter's other pediment, the west, is Agriculture, while Attilio Piccirilli's Wisdom and Learning of the World adorns the north pediment.
 The carving of all these sculptures is attributed to the Piccirilli Brothers.